Tobi-123321/Master_thesis/README.md

 If the optimizer finds a solution, additional performance indicators are calculated, including specific CO₂ emissions, total battery discharge, unmet electricity/heat, and biomass needed to produce the consumed biogas.
 All of these results are stored in a dictionary and appended to a results list.

 After all weight combinations are tested, a 3D plot visualizes the trade off between unmet demand, LCOE, and CO₂ emissions.
 Finally, all optimization results are saved into a CSV file (optimization_results_t32019pareto.csv) and printed for review.

+The weight configuration #-out is the optimal-optimal confuguration presented in the master thesis.
+To run the code fast and avoid Pareto front use those values as weight distribution.